Say what? NOT exercise? Surely that’s a typo…

 - Since the volunteers in the study were older, Sink says that the exercise may not have started early enough or lasted long enough for it to have significant effects on the brain.
 “We certainly can’t rule out that exercise is something that needs to start earlier,” she says.
 “Life long healthy habits are probably important.”

 Given the fact that this was the ONLY reason we could find to NOT exercise for mental clarity, we are going to suggest you stick to a healthy exercise routine, unless you are over 80 years of age, and you haven’t been (at least somewhat) physically active.

 If that doesn’t sound like you, then best you stick to regular aerobic AND weight bearing exercises – if you want to grow a bigger hippocampus, that is.
 Here are some tips to help you do that:

 - If an exercise routine is good for your heart, chances are that it is good for your brain, so go for it!

 - The best time of day to exercise is in the morning.
 It will prepare you for the day ahead and prime your brain to absorb a day full of information.

 - Exercises that combine coordination and cardio is best – the perfect type of class for this is dancing.

-- Circuit workouts are a great brain – boosting exercise, since they require plenty of attention to perform properly, and they also provide a quick spike in your heart rate.
+- Circuit workouts are a great brain-boosting exercise.
+They require plenty of attention to perform properly, and they also provide a quick spike in your heart rate.